 I hope that instead of the bickering over whether or not “every day is International Men’s Day” it can be a useful platform like the women’s day in March each year.
 An opportunity to educate ourselves as parents, employers, teachers, friends, partners, and to support men and boys and the challenges they face, rather than it be seen as some sort of chest-beating celebration of gender superiority.

 I don’t know how to protect my son from all of the hurtful things in the world.
 I can’t even protect myself and I’m a grown up (on paper at any rate).
 All I can do is educate and support him.
 I’m frighteningly under-qualified for this, and well out of my depth.
-It’s the most important job I’ve ever had and I’m totally winging it.
+It’s the most important job I’ve ever had, raising a son, and I’m totally winging it.
 But I promise I’ll make less of a mess than pulling my first pint.